Part III : Explaining metaphysics

 But this depends whether the limitation of speed for transmission of information, still holds in the spiritual universe; or on the contrary, is it sometimes possible to reliably transmit information faster than light between locations of our physical space through parapsychological means ?

 Sorry I don't have the answer to this question.
-I just know that such a faster than light transmission, would mean to break the relativity princple (the idea that the speed is relative, as is the case for physical phenomena) when it comes to parapsychological phenomena, and such a claim would need some observational evidence to be supported.
+I just know that such a faster than light transmission, would mean to break the relativity principle (the idea that the speed is relative, as is the case for physical phenomena) when it comes to parapsychological phenomena, and such a claim would need some observational evidence to be supported.

-If faster than light travel (or information transmission) as measured in our space, is possible for souls, then it makes it hard or perhaps impossible to define any concept of space and distance as a fundamental character of the universe of conciousness.
+If faster than light travel (or information transmission) as measured in our space, is possible for souls, then it makes it hard or perhaps impossible to define any concept of space and distance as a fundamental character of the universe of consciousness.

-But if this speed limitation holds for souls then the concept of distance can be extended to the universe of conciousness, while the limitation of speeds by the speed of light would hold by definition of times and distances, just the same as is expressed in our laws of physics.
+But if this speed limitation holds for souls then the concept of distance can be extended to the universe of consciousness, while the limitation of speeds by the speed of light would hold by definition of times and distances, just the same as is expressed in our laws of physics.

 It would make sense to ask "how far from Earth" is some space beyond, through the "tunnel", as defined by the minimum time it takes to wait on Earth from the departure of the soul from Earth and it arrival back to Earth.